 The sunshine continued and we took the opportunity of the church’s gardens to get some photos of Fiona with her grandparents and godparents.
 As is so often the case with toddlers, the relaxed, candid shots were easier to take than the posed ones, and we were able to get some pictures of a smiling Fiona before we made our way into the cooler interior of the church.

 Our Lady of Loreto and St Winefride’s is just over 100 years old and a wonderful example of its type.
 Instead of the intricate and colourful gothic revival style favoured by the Victorians, the Edwardian building has clean, simple lines and lots of natural light.
 The curved wall around the baptismal font was a lovely feature, as was the shaft of light that illuminated it from above.

 The plain white interior of the church was an ideal setting for group photos.
 After finishing those shots, we walked to a nearby bridge where Fiona sat through more pictures with her family and friends, uncomplaining because she was sound asleep!
 The nap obviously did her good because she was all smiles again at lunch to celebrate her christening and it was a pleasure to take more pictures of this lovely family.

 It was a delight to meet Fiona and her parents and we thank them for allowing us to record Fiona’s special day.
-Life is like christening photography – sometimes smiles and sometimes tears – but with such affection from her family and godparents, we are sure Fiona will always know how much she is loved.
+Life is like baptism images – sometimes smiles and sometimes tears – but with such affection from her family and godparents, we are sure Fiona will always know how much she is loved.